 Depending on your Catahoula Leopard Dog’s size, age, and build, you’ll need to adjust the amount of food you give them.
 As a general guide, 3 3/8 to 5 1/8 cups per day should be enough to keep your pup happy and healthy.

 The dogs are hardy and typically live for 10 to 14 years, though their lifespans can be affected by factors such as living conditions, training, and diet.

 By giving your dog quality food, regular training, and a loving home, you can help them enjoy a long and healthy life.

-The healthy breed is generally healthy but can develop health complications can’t develop.
+The healthy breed is generally healthy, but health complications can develop.
 Some dogs lose their hearing or develop canine hip dysplasia.

 This breed is likely to develop deafness due to its gene for merle coloration.
 This gene is linked with deafness and can make a puppy lose its hearing ability.